RPath: History

 rPath enabled IT groups to define and automatically enforce build-time policies that govern how systems are constructed.

-When rPath imports new or existing software artefacts into system version control, it automatically analyzes each software artifact to discover its entire software supply chain, including operating system (OS) components, middleware and libraries.
-This information enables build-time system construction and validation and reduces the number of maintenance failures and outages that result from missing dependencies and conflicting components.
+When rPath imported new or existing software artefacts into system version control, it automatically analyzed each software artifact to discover its entire software supply chain, including operating system (OS) components, middleware and libraries.
+This information enabled build-time system construction, validation and reduced the number of maintenance failures and outages that result from missing dependencies and conflicting components.
 "Ovum considers the automated dependency-checking capability to be an extremely useful and often overlooked feature that all such tools should employ."

 rPath ensured a consistent system definition, eliminating the risk of system "drift" between lifecycle stages and enabling a clean software build environment.

-rPath developed Conary, an open source software package management and configuration software that formed the core of rBuilder.
-It allows rollbacks, incremental ("changeset") updates, and distributed downloading which removes the need for programs such as apt or yum.
+rPath developed Conary, an open-source software package management and configuration software that formed the core of rBuilder.
+It allowed rollbacks, incremental ("changeset") updates, and distributed downloading which removes the need for programs such as apt or yum.

-rPath supported Microsoft Windows Server 2008 and 2003 as well as Red Hat Enterprise Linux 4 and 5, SUSE Linux Enterprise Server 10, and CentOS.
+rPath supported Microsoft Windows Server 2008 and 2003, Red Hat Enterprise Linux 4 and 5, SUSE Linux Enterprise Server 10, and CentOS.
 It was also marketed as software as a service.

 The NRE Alliance was a coalition of newScale, rPath and Eucalyptus Systems to promote private and hybrid cloud computing.
 The coalition was announced on August 24, 2010.
-It had a web site through August 2012.
+It had a live web site through August 2012.

 On November 30, 2012, the business analytics company SAS Institute announced that it acquired key rPath assets, including technology and staff.